arg0s/arg0s.in/_posts/2015-06-01-why-lean-startup-is-hard-in-practice.md

 <img src="images/lean-startup-hype-cycle.png"/>
 </figure>

-We're beyond thinking of lean startup solely in terms of cost saving, or an excuse to put out half assed MVPs, or to keep pivoting at a whim.
+We are now well beyond thinking of lean startup solely in terms of cost saving, or an excuse to put out half assed MVPs, or to keep pivoting at a whim.
 If you believe the traction Eric seems to have around his new book [The Leader's Guide](https://www.kickstarter.com/projects/881308232/only-on-kickstarter-the-leaders-guide-by-eric-ries), a significant community has embraced Lean Startup in the context of both entrepreneurship and intrapreneurship across a wide range of industries.
+While challenges remain, we continue to learn.

 > We cannot afford to have our success breed a new pseudoscience around pivots, MVPs, and the like.
 This was the fate of scientific management, and in the end, I believe, that set back its cause by decades